nuke-web3/book/content/risc-zero/zk-hack-montreal/slides.md

 Notes:

-Let's run through this function and its arguments.
+Let’s jump straight to contracts/EvenNumber.sol and straight to the function and its arguments that requires a proof to be verified.

 Interestingly, we don't know what the verification is here, especially with a strange function name called 'set' and no comments (though I removed those for the presentation).
 Why is that?
 Well, we've offloaded computation here from the EVM to Risc Zero's zkVM.